VentyolaNapitupulu/VentyolaNapitupulu--Academic-Database-System-CIS-Institut-Teknologi-Del/README.md

 # ventyolanapitupulu-academic-database-system-CIS-institut-teknologi-del
 A relational database system designed to support the academic features of the Campus Information System (CIS) at Institut Teknologi Del.
-This project covers full-cycle database development: from business process analysis to physical implementation using  Microsoft SQL ServerL.
+This project covers full-cycle database development: from business process analysis to physical implementation using  Microsoft SQL Server.

 **📌 Project Overview**
 CIS IT Del is a web-based academic information system that integrates student, lecturer, and academic administration data.
 This project focuses on designing and implementing the database layer that supports nine core academic business processes.